Revenue ($$$) is why the majority of directories are created = to make money.

 Here we discuss the various directory income streams.

-The main revenue stream for a directory is listing revenue.
+The main revenue stream is advertising (listing) revenue.

 There are various levels that can be offered including